sapnasolutions/sapna-refinery_css_and_js_editor/readme.md

 	  	<%= javascript_include_tag js.name+'.js' , :cache => '_'+js.name %>
 		<% end %>

-Now you can see Css And Js Files tab after restarting your web server.
+Now you can see 'Css And Js Files' tab after restarting your web server.